 Applications where impact resistant HMIs are the most useful:

-Agricultural Machinery: In the agricultural sector, equipment is frequently exposed to harsh outdoor conditions, including heavy impacts from tools, debris, and rough terrain.
-HMIs with a high IK rating are essential to withstand these physical stresses, ensuring reliable operation and longevity of the machinery.
-The durability provided by a high IK rating helps maintain the efficiency of agricultural processes by minimizing downtime due to HMI damage.
+Agricultural Machinery: Equipment is frequently exposed to harsh outdoor conditions, including heavy impacts from tools, debris, and rough terrain.
+HMIs with a high IK rating, such as those that pass an IK08 impact test, are essential to withstand these physical stresses, ensuring reliable operation and longevity.

 Construction Machinery: In the demanding environment of construction sites, equipment is continually exposed to potential hazards such as falling objects, accidental impacts, and abrasive materials.
 For Human-Machine Interfaces (HMIs) operating in such conditions, a high IK rating isn’t just beneficial—it’s essential.
-These HMIs are designed to withstand considerable physical damage, which is vital for maintaining uninterrupted operation.
-The robustness provided by a higher IK rating ensures that these interfaces can reliably manage the rigors of construction work, supporting both safety and productivity on site.
+Interfaces that meet the IK10 test criteria are built to maintain uninterrupted operation in these environments.

 Popular APEM products with a high IK rating :